fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-21-perceptron.markdown

 For all the positive points, $cos \theta$ is positive as $\Theta$ is $< 90$, and for all the negative points,
 $cos \theta$ is negative as $\Theta$ is $> 90$
-Above could be summarized as
+This could be summarized as
 $$\text{if } w^T* x  \geq  0 \text{ then }  \Theta < 90$$
 $$\text{elif } w^T* x  <  0 \text{ then }  \Theta > 90$$